I had a P.E teacher in high school who was a real hard-ass.

 Without realizing it, I ended up choosing 70 again.

-My ambition has gathered dust.
+My ambitions had gathered dust.
 I'd outgrown it, as most writers eventually do.
 Or more accurately, I'd redirected it at something that was similar but not the same—like putting salt in your coffee because you ran out of sugar.

 It changes you when you deny yourself something so central to your values.
 In choosing 70%, I also became 70% of who I really was.